MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 | 1          | peak_fare       | weekday_peak            |                       | (fare gate)    |
 | 1          | regular_fare    | weekday_offpeak         |                       | (fare gate)    |

-Note that `network_id references` the foreign ID: `routes.network_id`, and that arrival and departure information on `stop_times.txt` along with `timeframes.txt` will inform the selection of the correct fare_product for each specific trip.
+Note that `network_id` references the foreign ID `routes.network_id`, and that the selection of the correct fare product for each trip will be a combination of arrival and departure times from `stop_times.txt` along with the times defined in `timeframes.txt`.

 In this case, a user paying for a trip that departs at  7:30 AM would have to pay 5.00 USD (Peak fare) while another user departing at 11:30 AM would only have to pay a 3.00 USD fare (Off-peak fare).

 ## Define time-variable fares along with zone based fares

-In New York's MTA Metro-North railroad network, fares vary based on both the time of the day and the areas of the trips’s origin and destination.
+In New York's MTA Metro-North railroad network, fares vary based on both the time of the day of the trip, as well as the trip’s origin and destination areas.
 The following example illustrates the fare rules applicable to a trip from Grand Central Station to Poughkeepsie (NY, USA).

-This example based on a <a href="https://docs.google.com/spreadsheets/d/1-cD-R2OH5xAQAbNWNlrXD7WOw594lVdW-bomuLo6bI8/edit?usp=sharing" target="_blank">dataset</a> produced by <a href="https://www.itoworld.com/" target="_blank">ITO World</a>, features a trip that uses ten stops distributed in six different areas.
+This example is based on a <a href="https://docs.google.com/spreadsheets/d/1-cD-R2OH5xAQAbNWNlrXD7WOw594lVdW-bomuLo6bI8/edit?usp=sharing" target="_blank">dataset</a> produced by <a href="https://www.itoworld.com/" target="_blank">ITO World</a>, featuring a trip that uses ten stops distributed in six different areas.

 [**stops.txt**](../../reference/#stopstxt)